Eternal Sunshine of the Spotless Mind: Analysis

 Author Carol Vernallis, writing in Screen, argued that Gondry's experience in directing music videos contributed to the film's mise-en-scène and sound design.
-Vernallis describes some threads of the visual, aural and musical motifs throughout the film, and how some motifs can work in counterpoint.
+Vernallis describes some threads of the visual, aural, and musical motifs throughout the film, and how some motifs can work in counterpoint.

 Philosopher Christopher Grau, in The Journal of Aesthetics and Art Criticism, discussed how he perceived the film to have its own defined philosophy, beyond addressing ideas of a philosophical nature.

 Eternal Sunshine of the Spotless Mind has been aligned with a greater inspection, distinctly related to the 21st century, of memory, longing and nostalgia in science fiction films like Code 46 and 2046.
 The film showcases memory as fragmented and unreliable, evident by its non-linear structure.

 Release

+Marketing

+For promotion, a website for the fictional company Lacuna was made in 2003, which included a spoof advertisement.
+An official trailer for the film was released in 2004.
+The trailer was edited in a more comedic style than the movie itself, which may have misled viewers about the tone of the film.